 Opportunistic real estate funds seek to acquire real estate that needs substantial renovations or improvements to generate income.
 Often a fund manager will target a property with high vacancy rates or poor property management and try to deploy capital to improve asset values and cash flows.

 An example would be a fund manager with logistics or warehouse expertise that would raise funds to acquire a vacant industrial facility which the aim of adding value through repurposing the property.

-Investments in opportunistic real estate involve a high level of involvement from the fund manager to execute on the project which will inevitably have subcontractors and other stakeholders that may impact the timing of completion, substantially affecting IRR.
+Investments in opportunistic real estate involve a high level of involvement from the fund manager to execute the project which will inevitably have subcontractors and other stakeholders that may impact the timing of completion, substantially affecting IRR.

 Opportunistic funds are higher risk than core or core-plus real estate which have expected returns in the 10% to 15% range, versus 15% to more than 20% for opportunistic strategies.
-Many opportunistic fund managers will seek to large amounts of leverage to develop the project, but it is important for investors to recognize that these projects can inherently support less debt because of the lack of cash flows during the development phase.
+Many opportunistic fund managers will seek large amounts of leverage to develop the project, but it is important for investors to recognize that these projects can inherently support less debt because of the lack of cash flows during the development phase.

 Emerging Manager Real Estate Funds

-Like any investment the investment manager and risk management team are key to the venture’s success.
+Like any investment, the investment manager and risk management team are key to the venture’s success.
 We seek to identify real estate managers that have expertise in a specific real estate niche and can utilize value-add strategies to improve asset values rather than simply trying to sell at a higher market multiple.

-Additionally, we prefer funds with low leverage and a management team that can maintain optionality and mitigate risks throughout the project execution phase.
+Additionally, we prefer funds with low leverage and a management team that can maintain optionality and mitigates risks throughout the project execution phase.
 Contact us for more information about high-quality real estate emerging managers.